GUIDES & ADVICE

 The United Nations Convention on the Law of the Sea

-UNCLOS is widely regarded as the cornerstone of international maritime law, establishing a framework that fosters peaceful cooperation among nations, safeguards marine environments, promotes economic development through maritime activities, and ensures fair utilization of ocean resources.
+UNCLOS (full text can be found here) is widely regarded as the cornerstone of international maritime law, establishing a framework that fosters peaceful cooperation among nations, safeguards marine environments, promotes economic development through maritime activities, and ensures fair utilization of ocean resources.

 Its principles and provisions profoundly influence global maritime policies and practices, including those of yacht purchases, transfers, and operations in international waters.
 Understanding and adhering to UNCLOS provisions are essential for yacht owners, operators, and stakeholders navigating the complexities of international maritime activities.